BUEC500C1/video-Suli-Hu/README.md

 # video-Suli-Hu
-1. Completed the python program to convert Arabic Numerals to Roman Numerals and created a test python file.
+1. Implemented python threading to put a finite number of tasks in the pool, the extra numbers of tasks will be put in a queue as a waiting list.
-2. Used `flake8` linter to check the coding style by GithubAction.
+2. Used Twitter API and python CV and PIL tools to grab the target user timeline tweets and draw them into pictures, then make video for each users.
+This is the single task as one thread in the threads pool.
-3. Used `pytest` to run the test python file by GithubAction.
+3. Used `flake8` to do some simple syntax checking and test.

 ## Committed files
-- `arabic2roman.py`
+- `video.py`
 This is the main program to solve the number converting problem.

-I defined a ruction called `arabic2roman(num)`, the input `num` is arabic number ranges from 0 to 3999, and the fuctions will return the proper Roman number from `' '` to `'MMMCMXCIX'`.
+- `compress.py`
-If input arabic number is bigger than 3999 then it will return `'Number too large.'`.
+This is the test program for `arabic2roman.py`.
+The function `test_0()` will be automatically runned by `pytest` tool.
+Test cases includes 0 to 3999 and an exeption case 4000.

-- `test_arabic2roman.py`
+- `tw2video.py`
 This is the test program for `arabic2roman.py`.
 The function `test_0()` will be automatically runned by `pytest` tool.
 Test cases includes 0 to 3999 and an exeption case 4000.

 ## Github Actions